 Replace electric outlet and light switch covers.

-If you want to minimize the look of the texture, get flat paint.
+If you want to minimize the look of the texture, get flat/matte paint.
 I finally wised up to this a couple years ago.
 Our kitchen, guest bedroom, and nursery are all done in flat paint.
 The only drawback to flat paint is that it can be a little harder to clean, but I haven’t had an issue with it, especially in the kitchen.
+I highly recommend checking out Sherwin Williams Emerald flat paint.
+It’s flat but very easy to clean.

-Use a thick nap paint roller cover.
+When painting textured walls, use a thick nap paint roller cover.
 I’m talking 3/4 inch to 1 inch thick.
 This will result in better coverage, allowing the paint to get into all the little grooves.
+However, don’t use a thick nap roller cover if your walls are smooth.

 Invest in an edger.
 Cutting in with a paintbrush is unnerving to me so I LOVE this little thing.
 Plus, it saves me so much time when it comes to edging.